trelau/pyOCCT/docs/source/dev.rst

   pybind11 but its a matter of implementation detail and complexity in the automated binding generation tool.
 Things can be fixed manually as needed but another pass at this is needed in the binding generator tool.

-* Class data members are not supported but rarely needed for typical usage.
-  The OpenCASCADE library mainly consists of class member functions.
-This is supported by pybind11 but additional work is needed for the binding generator tool.

 .. _handle: https://www.opencascade.com/doc/occt-7.2.0/refman/html/classopencascade_1_1handle.html